IbexOpt

 • success:

-An enclosure of the minimum respecting the precision requirements (--a and --r) has been found as well as a global minimizer .
-In standard mode (without --rigor), equalities are relaxed and the global minimizer is a point x* satisfying \(-\varepsilon_h\leq h(^*)\leq\varepsilon_h\).
-In rigor mode (--rigor), the global minimizer is a box \([x^*]\) such that, for some x* inside we do have \(h(x^*)=0\).
-In both cases, for the (explicit or implicit) point x*, f(x*) is also sufficiently closed to the real global minimum, according to the precision criteria.
+An enclosure of the minimum respecting one of the precision requirements (--a or --r) has been found as well as a pseudo-global minimizer, as explained above.
+In standard mode (without --rigor), equations are relaxed and the global minimizer is a point x satisfying \(-\varepsilon_h\leq h(x)\leq\varepsilon_h\).
+In rigor mode (--rigor), the global minimizer is a box \([x]\) such that, for some x inside we do have \(h(x)=0\).
+In both cases, for the (explicit or implicit) point x, f(x) is also sufficiently closed to the real global minimum, according to the precision criteria.

 • infeasible:

 This return status actually corresponds to two different situations.
-Either the constraints are not satisfiable (that is, there is not point x simultaneously satisfying all equalities and inequalities) or the feasible points are all outside the definition domain of the objective funnction f.
+Either the constraints are not feasible (that is, there is not point x simultaneously satisfying all equations and inequalities) or the feasible points are all outside the definition domain of the objective function f.

 • no feasible point found: